nocalhost/nocalhost.github.io/docs/guides/how-devmode-work.md

 2. Use the DevContainer to replace the original container
 3. Restart POD with the DevContainer

-When entering DevMode, you should see the following message in the IDE output:
+When entering DevMode, you should see the following messages in the IDE output:

 ```bash
 Starting DevMode...